BrindleDigital/rentfetch/README.md

 Used for fancy columns allowing for birds-eye editing and seeing what data is in each floorplan/property/unit

+### Relevanssi

+The built-in WordPress text search ... isn't good.
+Relevanssi fills in that gap.
+It's important to:

+-   Make sure that the properties, floorplans, and units content types are indexed
+-   Index ALL custom fields (unless you know what you're doing and can meaningfully select which custom fields to index)
+-   Use Relevanssi for the admin search, since it's convenient to be able to easily display all of the floorplans attached to a given property and the built-in WordPress search won't typically handle this well enough to work right.

 ## Content types

 -   Properties